Joovrim/joovrim.github.io/index.md

 Joovrim is a list based on Joov's typical go to mods when he starts a playthrough for his channel.
 Under special circumstances we may add specific profiles to emulate specific runs he has recently done but for the most part this list exists to be a Vanilla+ springing off point for your own list or just to play vanilla skyrim with a little extra stability and flair.

+I used Skyrim Modding Essentials as a base to make this list so full credit to Phenderix for that list.

 <br>

 # Before You Start